google/ExoPlayer/battery-consumption.md

 however its importance for a particular app heavily depends on its usage patterns.
 If an app is only used to play small amounts of media each day, then the corresponding battery consumption will only be a small percentage of the total consumption of the device.
-In such cases the choice of media player is unlikely to make a significant difference, so it makes sense to prioritize feature set and reliability over optimizing for battery when selecting which player to use.
-On the other hand, if an app is often used to play large amounts of content each day, then optimizing for battery consumption should be weighted more heavily when choosing between a number of viable options.
+In such it makes sense to prioritize feature set and reliability over optimizing for battery when selecting which player to use.
+On the other hand, if an app is often used to play large amounts of media each day, then optimizing for battery consumption should be weighted more heavily when choosing between a number of viable options.

 ## How power efficient is ExoPlayer? ##